Owen Hargreaves: Manchester City

 On 30 August 2011, Hargreaves was pictured supposedly having a medical with Manchester City doctor Phillip Batty ahead of a move to the club.
 City had been looking for a replacement for Patrick Vieira who retired the season before and an additional midfielder due to Yaya Touré's anticipated absence during January 2012 because of the 2012 Africa Cup of Nations.
-They had earmarked Daniele De Rossi, Fernando Gago and Mark van Bommel but when these approaches failed, City turned to Hargreaves – a player they had been looking at for a few months prior to their initial approach.
+They had earmarked Daniele De Rossi, Fernando Gago and Mark van Bommel; but, when these approaches failed, City turned to Hargreaves – a player they had been looking at for a few months prior to their initial approach.

 On 31 August 2011, City confirmed that they had signed Hargreaves on a one-year deal.
 It was expected Hargreaves would join West Bromwich Albion, but the City offer came as a surprise.
 The move offered Hargreaves an opportunity for Champions League football as the club looked to challenge United for the Premier League.
 However, he was left out of the Champions League squad.
 Hargreaves made his City debut against Birmingham City in the League Cup, and opened the scoring in a 2–0 victory with a goal in the 17th minute.
 On 27 April 2012, it was confirmed that he would be released at the end of the season after just four appearances for the club.
 City were to be victorious in the Premier League, winning their first English title for 44 years, with Hargreaves being involved in the on-pitch celebrations after defeating Queens Park Rangers on the final day.
 However, after only playing one league match all season, he did not qualify to receive a winner's medal.

 Following his release, he trained with Queens Park Rangers, but was not offered a contract by the club.

 International career

 Born in Canada to a Welsh mother and an English father, Hargreaves was eligible to play international football for England, Wales or Canada.
 Hargreaves was not selected to play for the Canada U-17 World Cup team, despite being a promising youth player who trialled for Bayern Munich and was about to sign a contract with them.
 Hargreaves drew the ire of soccer fans in Canada for choosing to play for England.
-One fansite went to the lengths of demanding that the three Canadian teams in MLS (Montreal Impact, Toronto FC, Vancouver Whitecaps) never sign Hargreaves to play for them, after he was courted by the Vancouver Whitecaps in 2010.
+One fansite went to the lengths of demanding that the three Canadian teams in MLS (Montreal Impact, Toronto FC and the Vancouver Whitecaps) never sign Hargreaves to play for them, after he was courted by the Vancouver Whitecaps in 2010.